Note: This post is several years old and the below information may be out of date!

 For more tips, resources and news for frequent travelers, nomads, and other location-independent professionals, sign up for Nomad Gate.

-SEPA countries with euro: Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovakia, Slovenia, Spain, Monaco, San Marino, and (from next year) Andorra.
+SEPA countries with euro: Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovakia, Slovenia, Spain, Monaco, San Marino, and Andorra.

-SEPA countries with other currencies: Bulgaria, Croatia, the Czech Republic, Denmark, Hungary, Poland, Romania, Sweden, United Kingdom, Iceland, Liechtenstein, Norway, and Switzerland.
+SEPA countries with other currencies: Bulgaria, Croatia, the Czech Republic, Denmark, Hungary, Poland, Romania, Sweden, United Kingdom (for now), Iceland, Liechtenstein, Norway, and Switzerland.